tschaub/serve/readme.md

 Flags:
   -h, --help              Show context-sensitive help.
       --port=4000         Listen on this port.
+      --prefix="/"        Prefix all URL paths with this value.
       --[no-]cors         Include CORS support (on by default).
       --dot               Serve dot files (files prefixed with a '.').
       --explicit-index    Only serve index.html files if URL path includes it.
+      --spa               Serve the index.html file for all unknown paths.
 ```

 The `serve <dir>` command can be used to browse files in a directory via HTTP.
 For example, `serve .` starts a server for browsing the files in the current working directory.
 See below for more detail on the [usage](#usage).